jackoalan/llvm-mos/README.md

 page for detailed information on configuring and compiling LLVM.
 You can visit [Directory Layout](https://llvm.org/docs/GettingStarted.html#directory-layout) to learn about the layout of the source code tree.

+### 6502 Known Issues

+This list is not exhaustive; it contains features that will not be implemented until the rest of the compiler is working.

+* Floating-point types are not supported.
+* __builtin operations are not supported.
+* Inline assembly is not supported.